Suga's net worth: All about the BTS star's luxurious assets and brand deals

 What is the net worth of BTS’ Suga?

-According to a report in South China Morning Post, Suga’s net worth stands around USD 23 to USD 25 million as of 2021.
+According to a report in South China Morning Post, Suga’s net worth stands around USD 23 (INR 189 crore approx.) to USD 25 million (INR 206 crore approx.) as of 2021.
 However, this figure has risen exponentially in recent times owing to his many successful solo endeavours amid BTS’ group hiatus.

 Interestingly, Suga has been producing and writing music since the early age of 13 and has also collaborated with successful artists like IU and Lee So-ra in his teenage years.
 Let’s break down Suga’s net worth for you.